Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Alolan Exeggutor.md

 ---
 Ability1: Frisk
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME103A.png
+BookShinyImageName: HOME103A_s.png
 BoxSprite: SRD-BoxSprite-exeggutor-alola.png
+DexCategory: Coconut Pokemon
+DexDescription: "Alola is the native region for this Pokemon, only in there it can\
+  \ evolve into this form.
+With this size, its Psychic abilities are rarely needed\
+  \ and its trainer\u2019s order\u2019s rarely heard.
+They enjoy the sun in the beach.."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 109
+  Feet: 35.8
+  Meters: 10.9
 HiddenAbility: Harvest
 HomeSprite: SRD-HomeSprite-exeggutor-alola.png
 Learnset: '[[SRD-Alolan Exeggutor-Learnset]]'
 Legendary: 'No'
 Name: Alolan Exeggutor
 Number: 103
+PrimaryEggGroup: Grass
+SecondaryEggGroup: ''
 Sprite: exeggutor-alola.png
 Type1: Grass
 Type2: Dragon
+Weight:
+  Hectograms: 4156
+  Kilograms: 415.6
+  Pounds: 916.2
 ---

 #PokeroleSRD/Pokedex